ETS-ReactNative4/bc-explorer/QUICKSTART.md

     to shutdown server, ctrl+c

+# To deploy bc-explorer in the background

-5. to just deploy all containers ./deploy_explorer.sh net1 <name of current fab network>
+1. to just deploy all containers ./deploy_explorer.sh net1 <name of current fab network>
 ./deploy_explorer --down to bring down

+check deployment using docker ps